-The OPCC undertook a survey of over 70 victims of crime in 2017 to explore levels of police compliance with the Code of Practice for Victims.
-Positively, the survey found that more than two thirds (67%) of those consulted felt the police had taken their needs into account and the majority of those with experience of victim services (89%) or the Witness Service (100%) rated their experience as good or excellent.
+The OPCC undertook an exercise to dip-test police compliance with the Code of Practice for Victims in 2017.
+A sample of 70 victims of crime found that more than two thirds (67%) of victims felt the police had taken their needs into account and the majority of those with experience of victim services (89%) or the Witness Service (100%) rated their experience as good or excellent.

-Only 56% of those surveyed, however, were offered the opportunity to make a Victim Personal Statement and in cases where no further action was taken, only half (50%) stated that the reason for this had been explained to them.
-Furthermore, only 38% of victims surveyed had been explicitly informed of the Victims' Code.
+Only 56%, however, were offered the opportunity to make a Victim Personal Statement and in cases where no further action was taken, only half (50%) stated that the reason for this had been explained to them.
+Furthermore, only 38% had been explicitly informed of the Victims' Code.

-★ Further work is required to determine current levels of compliance with the Victims' Code of Practice in Nottinghamshire which has been impacted by the increased recording of crime-related occurrences for harassment and coercive control and the recording of referrals from MARACs.
-The Victims' Commissioner's national review117 of the offer and take up of Victim Personal Statements (VPS) in 2018 found that only 16% of victims reported being offered the chance to make a statement by police.
+Further work is required to determine current levels of compliance with the Victims' Code of Practice in Nottinghamshire which has been impacted by the increased recording of crime-related occurrences for harassment and coercive control and the recording of referrals from MARACs.
+The Victims' Commissioner's national review of the offer and take up of Victim Personal Statements (VPS) in 2018 found that only 16% of victims reported being offered the chance to make a statement by police.
 Of those offered a VPS 57% chose to make one, and of those that did, 68% felt that it has been taken into account.
 Young people aged 16 to 24 (25%) and victims that were single (20%) were more likely to be offered the opportunity to make a VPS.